mayhl/gadit/README.md

 To implement GADIT, it is instructive to read the main.cu file for a minimal example of how to initialize and execute GADIT.
 To implement your own thin film model, you may follow the instructions in the model_default.h file and edit appropriately.
 Note that the main.cu file should also be modified to match the new parameters.

-GADIT also backs up the solution at user a user specified time interval; therefore,  simulations may be stopped and started without any significant loss.
+GADIT also backs up the solution at a user specified time interval; therefore,  simulations may be stopped and started without any significant loss.

 ### Input
 The only possible external input to GADIT is initial condition data.
 The data must be in binary 64-bit float format and place in input/InitialCondition.bin